WSU-cshimizu/ceg4110-group-project-figuring-it-out/deliverables/sdp.md

 ### Meeting Location(s)

-Tuesdays in FH 204 and on Discord, and Thursday on Discord
+- Tuesdays in FH 204 and on Discord
+- Thursday on Discord

 ### Meeting Time(s)